Sargocentron diadema

-Sargocentron diadema, known commonly as the crowned squirrelfish, is a member of the family Holocentridae in the order Beryciformes.
+Sargocentron diadema, known commonly as the crowned squirrelfish, is a species of marine ray-finned fish belonging to the family Holocentridae, which is the only family in the order Holocentriformes.
 Squirrelfish in general are large, active, nocturnal fish which are usually red in color.

 Distribution

 The crowned squirrelfish is commonly found on the reefs of the Indo-Pacific, from East Africa to Tahiti.

 Description

 The fish is bright red with thin white lines crossing from the gill cover to the caudal peduncle.
 The gill cover has two vertical white lines.
 A third line runs along the upper lip and below the large eye.

 In captivity

 This species is sometimes kept in aquaria.
 It is an active, shoaling fish which is kept in large tanks with other individuals of the species.
 Other species of a similar size can be kept with it, but it may eat smaller fish.
 It can be sustained on meat-based fish food.